 The City of Goleta prepared this Homelessness Strategic Plan to help guide and coordinate efforts to prevent and address homelessness within the city, while recognizing the regional nature of this issue.
-Throughout California, the high cost of housing and low numbers of affordable housing units, coupled with stagnant incomes and lack of living-wage employment opportunities are increasingly affecting low-income households, placing them at risk of becoming homeless.
+Throughout California, the high cost of housing and low numbers of affordable housing units, coupled with stagnant incomes and lack of living-wage employment are increasingly affecting low-income households, placing them at risk for becoming homeless.
 In addition, the systemic reduction in funding for mental health programs, lack of comprehensive supportive services, and shortage of permanent supportive housing have led to increasing numbers of chronically homeless individuals.

 Given the complex nature of the challenges of homelessness, a coordinated, integrated effort is needed.
-The challenge is bigger than any single public or private entity acting on its own can surmount.
-The purpose of developing this Plan was to analyze the state of homelessness as it affects the city of Goleta, identify meaningful goals and objectives, provide guidance for funding priorities, leverage existing resources, and identify research-based best practices in addressing homelessness.
+The challenge is bigger than any single public or private entity or local city acting on its own can surmount.
+The purpose of developing this Plan was to analyze the state of homelessness as it affects the city of Goleta, identify meaningful goals and objectives, provide guidance for funding priorities, leverage existing resources, and identify researchedbased best practices in addressing homelessness.

 This Strategic Plan also provides an analysis of trends and demographics in the Santa Barbara County and Goleta homeless populations using the most recent data available at the time of release.
 It assesses gaps within the system of care and identifies strategies to address those gaps in order to meet the needs of individuals and families experiencing or at risk for homelessness.

-This report was developed with extensive input from the public at two community workshops, multiple City Council and Council subcommittee meetings, discussions with a diverse group of service partners who were generous with their time and input, meetings with a multitude of stakeholders and homeless advocates, and community feedback during review periods.
-Stakeholder groups consisted of homeless service providers, including a local shelter provider, the business community, the faith-based community, and public safety groups.
-The Acknowledgements section includes a thorough-but undoubtedly incomplete-list of contributors.
+This report was developed after obtaining public input at two community workshops, multiple City Council and Council subcommittee meetings, discussions with a diverse group of service partners who were generous with their time and input, and meetings with a multitude of the stakeholders and homeless advocates whose input informed the material incorporated herein.
+Stakeholder groups consisted of homeless service providers including a local shelter provider, the business community, the faith-based community, and public safety groups (County Sheriff's Department and County Fire).
+A list of contributors is in the Appendix.